Assign sensitivity labels to Microsoft 365 groups in Azure Active Directory

 - The current signed-in user has sufficient privileges to assign labels.
 The user must be either a Global Administrator, Group Administrator, or the group owner.

 - The current signed-in user must be within the scope of the sensitivity label publishing policy

 Please make sure all the conditions are met in order to assign labels to a group.

 The label I want to assign is not in the list

 If the label you are looking for is not in the list, this could be the case for one of the following reasons:

-- The label might not be published in the Microsoft 365 Compliance Center.
+- The label might not be published in the Microsoft Purview compliance portal.
 This could also apply to labels that are no longer published.
 Please check with your administrator for more information.

 - The label may be published, however, it is not available to the user that is signed-in.
 Please check with your administrator for more information on how to get access to the label.